mojo2012/factorio-mojo-resource-processing/README.md

 * Removed hand-crafting, added burner assembling machine instead
 * Cokery to transform wood to coal
 * Water well pump to pump up water even in deserts
+* Tree farm that auto seeds and chops down trees

 # Plan
 * Custom ore mining processes for all ores provided by bob's ores mod